Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 1. Risk of Overheating

 Standard outlets may not be designed for continuous, high-amp loads.
-If not installed with an EV-rated outlet (like those from Leviton or Hubbell), overheating is a concern.
+If not installed with an EV-rated outlet (such as those from Leviton or Hubbell), overheating can become a concern.

 2. Lower Weather Resistance

 In outdoor setups, plug-in units are more exposed to the elements.
-Even with protective covers, they’re more vulnerable than hardwired alternatives.
+Even with protective covers, they are generally more vulnerable than hardwired alternatives.

 3. Slightly Less Secure

-Because plug-in units can be unplugged, they’re easier to tamper with or remove, which may be a consideration in shared garages or rental properties.
+Because plug-in units can be unplugged, they are easier to tamper with or remove.
+This may be a factor to consider in shared garages or rental properties.

 ✅ Pros of Hardwired EV Chargers